Donna Walker-Kuhne conducts workshops, keynotes and lectures about cultural engagement and community engagement.

-A dynamic workshop will present strategy and theory for developing new audiences utilizing digital platforms and community engagement tactics.
-Topics include developing a strategic plan for digital marketing, organizational capacity and developing infrastructure, building bridges between digital programming and audiences, holistic approaches to bringing targeted aspects of creating experiences for audiences in the digital world.
+This dynamic workshop will present strategy and theory for developing new audiences utilizing digital platforms and community engagement tactics.
+Topics include developing a strategic plan for digital marketing, organizational capacity and developing infrastructure, building bridges between digital programming and audiences, holistic approaches to bringing targeted aspects of creative experiences for audiences in the digital world.
 We will discuss and provide case studies that illuminate how the digital world can be an effective tool for communicating art products to new and current audiences.
-Seminars will include demonstration of various campaigns to encourage ticketbuyers and participation.
-Seminars will also include developing video content and storytelling as a means of communicating and sustaining interest in audiences and the public
+Seminars will include demonstration of various campaigns to encourage ticket buyers and participation.
+Seminars will also include developing video content and storytelling as a means of communicating and sustaining interest in audiences and the public.

 Workshop 2: Building A Culture of Diversity

 This workshop will present tangible strategies on ways to build and expand multicultural audiences for the arts.
-The format includes an overview on national trends on engaging diverse communities Overview of Engaging Diverse Communities including the following topics: Impact of Immigration, Target Demographics, Generational Marketing, Ten Tools for Building Communities, Social Media and the impact of press, publicity and advertising on multicultural audiences.
-Participants will break up into workshop groups and prepare a draft of an outline that maps tactics to engage a diverse audience .
+The format includes an overview on national trends on engaging diverse communities, and an Overview of Engaging Diverse Communities including the following topics: Impact of Immigration, Target Demographics, Generational Marketing, Ten Tools for Building Communities, Social Media and the impact of press, publicity and advertising on multicultural audiences.
+Participants will break up into small groups and prepare a draft of an outline that maps tactics to engage a diverse audience.
 They will present outcomes and conclude with a summary of the discussion and action steps moving forward.

 Workshop 3: Audience Development Workshop

-This interactive workshop will highlight trends in diversity, examine case studies of successful efforts to engage underrepresented communities and build diver audiences, and explore marketing tools and strategies essential to success.
-Participants will have the opportunity to draft their own strategic marketing outlines and share them for feedback and analsyis.
+This interactive workshop will highlight trends in diversity, examine case studies of successful efforts to engage under-represented communities, build diverse audiences, and explore marketing tools and strategies essential to success.
+Participants will have the opportunity to draft their own strategic marketing outlines and share them for feedback and analysis.

-This is usually 45 minutes to one hour in length with Q&A.
+Keynote addresses are usually 45 minutes to one hour in length, including Q&A.

 The content provides a sophisticated strategic overview of the global and national efforts, challenges and opportunities for engaging diverse audiences.
-They are tailored to the specific needs and interests of the constituents being addressed.
+Addresses are tailored to the specific needs and interests of the constituents in the audience.

-This presentation will highlight the national and international trends in cultural diversity as well as examine the challenges in engaging, marketing and sustaining relationships with targeted communities.
-Case studies will be shared to illustrate leadership, effective campaigns for growing cultural participation measurements of success.
+The presentation will highlight the national and international trends in cultural diversity as well as examine the challenges in engaging, marketing and sustaining relationships with targeted communities.
+Case studies will be shared to illustrate leadership, effective campaigns for growing cultural participation and measurements of success.

-These are offered on specific topics which can include
+Are offered on specific topics which can include:

-- Specific strategies for developing dance, theater or classical music audiences, and
+- Specific strategies for developing dance, theater or classical music audiences